YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that the beginning time stamp aaaa of the journal file xxxx is greater than the ending timestamp bbbb.
 This could be due to something that changed the system time while journaling was going on.

-Action: Changing system time during YottaDB/GT.M Run-time is not allowed.
+Action: Changing system time during YottaDB run-time is not allowed.
 Contact your YottaDB support channel for further assistance.

 --------------
 BOVTNGTEOVTN